OctopusDeploy/docs/docs/administration/high-availability/managing-high-availability-nodes.md

 **Example**

-Node A joins the High Availability cluster and becomesÂ *leader*
+Node A joins the High Availability cluster and becomes *leader*

-Node B joins the High Availability cluster and becomesÂ *follower*
+Node B joins the High Availability cluster and becomes *follower*

-Node C joins the High Availability cluster and becomesÂ *follower*
+Node C joins the High Availability cluster and becomes *follower*

-Node B is placed in maintenance mode so cannot becomeÂ *leader*
+Node B is placed in maintenance mode so cannot become *leader*

 Node A goes offline

-Node C elects itselfÂ *leader*
+Node C elects itself *leader*

 ## Last seen

-Octopus Server nodes will check-in at regular intervals. Â If an Octopus Server node goes offline a warning will be displayed and the time that it went offline can be determined by looking at the **last seen** field.
+Octopus Server nodes will check-in at regular intervals.
+If an Octopus Server node goes offline a warning will be displayed and the time that it went offline can be determined by looking at the **last seen** field.

 ![](/docs/images/3048617/3278372.png)